mertyesin/TestFW/README.md

 # TestFW
-Framework for Test Automation with using Python and Selenium web driver
+Framework for Test Automation with using Python, Pytest and Selenium web driver